Heavy first-leg defeats do not necessarily mean the end in the UEFA Europa League – we look at the competition's biggest comebacks.

-"We have to believe," Valencia boss Juan Antonio Pizzi intoned in the lead-up to the second leg and, right from the off in Spain, it was obvious that his players did.
 Paco Alcácer's double and an Eduardo Vargas goal sent the tie into extra time.
 Basel crumbled, with Marcelo Díaz and Gastón Sauro sent off either side of the 90-minute mark, though the nine men almost struck back before Alcácer completed his hat-trick.
 Juan Bernat added a fifth to get the party started early at a bouncing Mestalla.

 Biggest Europa League comeback (qualifying)

-Former Zenit midfielder Sergei Semak's first European game as the club's permanent coach was an unmitigated disaster as his side were trounced in Belarus, but the return was an improbable triumph.
+Former Zenit midfielder Sergei Semak's first European game as the club's permanent coach was an unmitigated disaster as his side were blown away in Belarus, but the return was an improbable triumph.
 The hosts dragged the game into extra time – despite having a man sent off when they were 2-0 up – and reacted to Dinamo scoring an away goal by hitting four more of their own.
 "We put ourselves in that situation but got out of it ourselves too," Semak said.
 "It made the victory all the sweeter."